 Hobbiton themed Matamata i-SITE

-Lots of people start their tour from Matamata i-SITE.
-From there … Read the rest
+Lots of people start their tour from Matamata i-SITE, however there is plenty of parking at Hobbiton … Read the rest

 One of my aunts has a photo of the late Diana, Princess of Wales.
 The photo was taken at Wanganui Airport in 1983 during her Royal Tour with Princes Charles and baby Prince William.
 I used to look at the photo as I was growing up and think ‘wow, the Prince and Princess went to Wanganui’.
 While in Wanganui they visited Prince Edward who was a house tutor at Wanganui Collegiate which I thought was pretty wow too.